knuesel/callisto/docs/Reference.md

    #Cell("plot1")
    ```

-The `Cell` function itself has aliases to render only the cell input or output:
+The `Cell` function itself has aliases to render only the input or output of a code cell:

--  `In` renders the input of one cell,
+-  `In` renders the input of one code cell,

--  `Out` renders the output of one cell.
+-  `Out` renders the output of one code cell.

 Example: